Skip to main content

 Multilateral programmes

-Central European Exchange Programme for University Studies, CEEPUS
+• Central European Exchange Programme for University Studies, CEEPUS

-International Visegrad Fund
+• International Visegrad Fund

 The International Visegrad Fund was created in 2000 by the governments of the Czech Republic, Slovakia, Poland and Hungary (V4 countries).
 Each of the four countries provides an equal financial contribution to the Fund, and additional funding can come from other governments or government organisations.
-The Fund aims to strengthen cooperation among the V4 countries and between the V4 Region and other countries, in particular in the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia) and the Eastern Partnership Region (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
+The Fund aims to strengthen cooperation among the V4 countries and between the V4 Region and other countries, in particular, in the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia) and the Eastern Partnership Region (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
 The unit administering the Fund is situated in Bratislava, Slovakia.
-The Fund awards scholarships to students from the V4, Eastern Partnership and Western Balkan countries for a study period at the Master’s level or for a post-Master research period (and scholarships for short-term mobility of academic staff; see Chapter 13.2.2).

 Bilateral programmes / initiatives

-Poland has signed bilateral cooperation agreements covering scholarship-based exchanges with around 100 countries in all regions of the world (for a list of the countries, see the Chapter ‘Bilateral Agreements and Worldwide Cooperation’).
-As part of the agreements, the Government of Poland and / or the partner country offer(s) scholarships to academic staff and students.
-Arrangements for mobility and the recognition of study periods and / or qualifications are agreed with each signatory country.
+Poland has signed bilateral cooperation agreements with around 100 countries in all regions of the world (for a list of the countries, see Chapter 12.7 ‘Bilateral Agreements and Worldwide Cooperation’).
+As part of the agreements, the Government of Poland and / or the partner country offer(s) scholarships to academic staff and students, with the duration and conditions of mobility agreed with each partner country.
+Details about the agreements are available on the website of the Ministry of Science and Higher Education (in Polish only) and in the Internet Treaty Database of the Ministry of Foreign Affairs.

 Bilateral scholarship programmes

-Fulbright Programme
+• Fulbright Programme

 National programmes / initiatives

-As part of its statutory responsibilities, the National Agency for Academic Exchange administers a number of programmes for Polish doctoral students and international students or other foreigners interested to study in Poland (in addition to the programmes listed above and funded from various other sources).
+As part of its statutory responsibilities, the Polish National Agency for Academic Exchange administers a number of programmes for Polish doctoral students and international students or other foreigners interested to study in Poland (in addition to the programmes listed above and funded from various other sources).

 Programmes for Polish doctoral students